Skip to navigation Skip to content

 Service Officers can identify these claims:

-• place cursor in CLID line above the claim information in the history page
+• place cursor in CLID line above the claim information on the history page

 • press [F1]

-• text displays at the bottom of the screen: This is an Electronic Home Based Medicare Claim
+• a This is an Electronic Home Based Medicare Claim message shows at the bottom of the page

 Or press [SHIFT + F2] in the final column under the CT heading.
 The claim lists as HBC - home based claim.